cyberconnecthq/cyberconnect-docs-v2/docs/what-is-cyberconnect.md

 ---
-id: build-with-cyberconnect
+id: what-is-cyberconnect
-title: Build with CyberConnect
+title: What is CyberConnect?
-slug: /build-with-cyberconnect
+slug: /what-is-cyberconnect
-sidebar_label: Build with CyberConnect
+sidebar_label: What is CyberConnect?
 sidebar_position: 2
-description: Build with CyberConnect
+description: What is CyberConnect?
 ---

 ## Blogging with crowdfunding